Alek3498/EvilTwin-PoC/README.md

 ## What do I need to run this PoC

-1. The rougue AP is implemented by airbase-ng which is part of the aircrack-ng suite.
+1. The rogue AP is implemented by airbase-ng which is part of the aircrack-ng suite.
 So, you need to install it by doing: sudo  apt install aircrack-ng

-2. That rougue AP need a DHCP server.
+2. That rogue AP need a DHCP server.
 So, you need to install it by doing: sudo apt install isc-dhcp-server

 3. To see all the intercepted traffic you will need the mitmproxy.
 So, install it by doing: sudo apt install mitmproxy

-4. Because this is a rougue AP it means that it has a wireless interface to allow clients to connect and another interface (it could be wireless or not) to internet.
+4. Because this is a rogue AP it means that it has a wireless interface to allow clients to connect and another interface (it could be wireless or not) to internet.

 5. The wireless interface must be compatible with the monitor mode.
 So, choose a right HW before going to this PoC.
 Not all wireless interfaces are compatible with the monitor mode.